Strategy without Tactics is the slowest route to victory.

 Here are 5 tips to help you get a grip on your strategy:

 - 1. Get a Grip on Three Key Things: (a) What do we want to be when we grow up?
 (This is your longer-term vision.) (b) Based on our vision, then, where do we want to be in 3 to 5 years?
 What will the company look like?
 What will it be known for?
 What will make us proud to have accomplished?
 From this discussion, then, what are three to five revenue-injecting Winning Moves we should accomplish? (c) What, specifically, do we need to start doing today to build the bridge toward our future?
 What Annual Initiatives should we get done this year?
 This discussion is important as it helps you know where you want to play!
 When life calls on you to be adaptive (which it will), you’re better ready to know which direction you need to go.
 Without a strategic framework, you simply make decisions on what seems like a good idea at the time.
-It’s the robust discussions in your Annual Planning Sessions and Weekly Adjustment Meetings that make the difference.
+It’s the robust discussions in your Annual Planning Sessions and a weekly meeting that make the difference.

 - 2. Get a Grip on Specificity.
 What does “To Be the Best!” mean?
 What does “To Be Customer Focused” mean?
 Hash it out; define it; create measurements to identify it.
 Discuss: How does it serve your Brand?
 Or, “Attend five conferences this year!”
 Push yourself on metrics by asking, “So what will be the business result of having attended these five conferences?”
 I once worked with an executive team who was really concerned about sales.
 They couldn’t get their head of sales to share his ‘sales report,’ which a prior head of sales had always done.
 The team had requested it, but they openly shared that what they get is just a vague report.
 Therefore, during their Annual Planning Session, they asked their head of sales to produce such a report for their review within one month.
 He agreed, and they were all ready to move forward.
 But no—they weren’t ready to move forward.
 There were no specifics around their expectations for what they wanted to see in that report.
 So we took the time to outline the specifics: What, specifically, do you want this sales report to contain?
 We ended up with a robust and detailed outline and in the end it was clear that without these specific expectations having been clearly expressed, the battle would have continued (and the battle really isn’t fair to anyone; they’d been causing their own frustration for an entire year due to just asking for a ‘report’ that never seemed to meet their expectations.)
 Their head of sales was thrilled, as he had no idea what they wanted from him, or why they even wanted it.
 Now, he was clear.
 If you don’t get a grip on specifics, your strategy will have the consistency of Jello (and there’s not really a good way to get a solid grip on Jello).